-The goal of our safety management strategy is to have the right systems and processes in place to always keep our employees, contractors and host communities safe.
-We create a carefully controlled work environment where equipment is well maintained, work procedures ensure safe operations and staff are well trained.
-This includes being prepared for emergencies and crises, and protecting the security of staff and operations across the business.
+The Oil Search safety management approach focuses on the cornerstone principles of strong safety leadership, planning and risk management.
+The goal of our safety management strategy is to have the right systems and processes in place to always keep our employees, contractors, host and surrounding communities safe.
+We create a carefully controlled work environment where equipment is well-maintained, work procedures ensure safe operations and staff are well-trained.
+This includes being prepared for emergencies.

 Each year, Oil Search’s internal audit function develops an annual Health, Safety and Environment audit plan.
 This is reviewed and approved by the Board Health, Safety and Sustainability Committee (HSSC).
-The audit plan is focused on key business risks identified through risk assessments, incidents or past audits, as well as new activities.
+The audit plan is focused on key business risks identified through risk assessments, incidents, past audits and new activities.
 Audits are completed by suitable and qualified personnel, with actions assigned for completion.
-Audit findings are reviewed by the Board HSSC, which also tracks the closure of high risk action items.
+Audit findings are reviewed by the Board HSSC, which also tracks the closure of high-risk action items.

-Oil Search’s personal safety management approach focuses on the prevention of common workplace injuries such as slips and trips.
+Oil Search’s personal safety management approach focuses on the prevention of common workplace injuries.

 We promote personal safety through feedback and discussion, hazard analysis, audits and drills, and are committed to continually improving safety performance.
 We track leading and lagging safety indicators and regularly review and update Company procedures and practices.